-SQL Server 2019 Editions
+SQL Server 2019 Versions

 SQL Server 2019 is available in five basic editions distinguished by price, performance, scale and licensing rules.
 Progent can help you decide which editions make sense for your needs, and Progent can also help you simplify license management.

-Components of Microsoft SQL Server 2019
+Parts of Microsoft SQL Server 2019

 SQL Server Database Engine

-SQL Server Reporting Services (SSRS)
+SQL Server Reporting Services

 You can view SSRS 2019 data via Power BI apps for mobile endpoints

-Master Data Services
+Master Data Services (MDS)